 - To travel from Germany to South Africa, you will need a valid South African passport.

-Check the validity of your South African passport and consider applying in South Africa.
+Check the validity of your South African passport and consider applying for a new one in South Africa.
 The turnaround time has been very good lately.

 Applying for your ID in South Africa